mip-master/puzzles/3_digits_tracking/README.md

-# Clueless Sudoku - Solution
+# Digits Tracking - Solution

 This directory contains implementations of models that solves the puzzle.
 The formulation is in the [docs](docs) directory.